 The Foundation’s purpose is to support research, education and development in natural, technical and economical sciences within the energy industry.
-To fulfil its purpose, the Foundation can grant scholarships, honorary awards or other such financial means to economically support actions relating to meeting its objective, and carry out communications and publication operations.
-Scholarships spanning more than one year may also be given for clearly defined purposes as a fixed sum commitment.
+To fulfil its purpose, the Foundation can accept grants, honorary awards or other such financial means to economically support actions relating to meeting its objective, and carry out communications and publication operations.
+Grants spanning more than one year may also be given for clearly defined purposes as a fixed sum commitment.

-The Foundation’s Board of Directors makes the decision on the scholarships every year in June.
+The Foundation’s Board of Directors makes the decisions on the grants every year in June.
 The awardees will be personally informed after the decisions are made.
-Information about the decisions is sent to the awardees through the electronic application system and by e-mail, no later than the end of June.
-Information about ungranted scholarships will also be sent through the electronic application system.
+Information about the decisions is sent to the awardees through the electronic grant management system by the end of June.
+Information of not accepted grants will also be sent through the electronic grant management system.

-Information on the scholarship decisions is not given per telephone.
+Information on the grant decisions is not given by telephone.
 The decisions are final, and the Foundation will not discuss the grounds for the decisions.

 Fortum Foundation’s annual cycle is:

 April: a normal application round, for all types of scholarship.
-Decisions in June, payment of scholarships begins in August.
-The next application period starts on Monday 1.4.2019 and ends on Friday 19.4.2019 at 16:00hrs EET.
-The deadline for submitting recommendations and separately requested additional details is Friday 26.4.2019 at 16:00hrs EET.
+Decisions in June, payment of grants begins in August.
+The next application period is 1.-17.4.2020.

 How to apply

-The scolarships are applied through the electronic scolarship system, link to system in menu.
+The grants are applied through the electronic grant management system, link to system in menu.

 B1.
 Theses relating to undergraduate studies

 B2.
 Post-graduate studies

-The scolarship is granted for a one year at the time.
-A B2 scholarship can be awarded for a maximum of three years for a licentiate degree and for a maximum of three years for a doctoral degree; by exception, the Board of the Foundation can grant continuation to the scolarship by one year at a time.
+The grant is accepted for a one year at the time.
+A B2 grant can be accepted for a maximum of three years for a licentiate degree and for a maximum of three years for a doctoral degree; by exception, the Board of the Foundation can grant continuation to the grant by one year at a time.